-Tracey Anderson is the manager of administration at Open Place and co-ordinates the administrative processes attached to the requests for assistance with counselling, support funding, social and support group activities and the travel and family reunion funds.
+Tracey Anderson is the Manager of Administration and Health Brokerage at Open Place and co-ordinates the administrative processes attached to the requests for assistance with counselling, support funding, social and support group activities and the travel and family reunion funds.
 Tracey also manages the administrative processes for the building and for reception.
 Tracey has worked for Berry Street for over three years and previously held administrative and personal assistant positions in a number of large community and private sector organisations.

 Megan Gallagher works as an Administration Officer at Open Place and started in June 2018 and has previously worked in various youth welfare and community organisations.
 Megan assists Emma with the Friday cookup each week.

 Lesley Jones is the Senior Coordinator for the Coordinated Support Team, joining the team in May 2017.
 Previously Lesley worked as a case manager and counsellor with Forgotten Australians and Former Child Migrants at Elm Place in Adelaide as well as having a long career in regional, rural and remote SA as a counsellor, mediator, critical incident stress management facilitator and community educator.

 Munni Alves is a Coordinated Support Worker who started in her position in January 2018 at Open Place.
 Munni worked in the adult mental health field for the past 5 years and in the NDIS space for the last year and a half.
 Prior to that she worked in the youth homelessness sector for 3 years.